 Although the voice of researchers or adult Muslims talking about Islam or the life of Muslims in Japan is heard, it is rare to hear the voice of the (Muslim) children.
-In that context, featuring the feelings of high school students gathering in Nagoya Mosque in“Hot Evening” program produced by NHK Nagoya broadcasting office in November last year was an epoch-making event are（details about thathere).
+In that context, featuring the feelings of high school students gathering in Masjid Nagoya in“Hot Evening” program produced by NHK Nagoya broadcasting office in November last year was an epoch-making event are（details about thathere).

 Less than one year after that, the feelings of Muslim children were featured (again) in “The Meeting of Gossiping Guardians” Program prepared this time by E TV Station of NHK.
 Since the production director herself/ himself was both raising children and spending time learning about Islam, she/ he had neither least bias nor preconception and she/ he could perceive the condition of the children and sympathize with their feelings from the viewpoint of the mothers and kindly feature them in the program.(information about that broadcasting is here).